image-charts/documentation/docs/reference/markers.md

 ## Shape Markers

-You can specify graphical markers for all <!-- or individual -->data points on a chart.
-If two or more markers occupy the same point, the markers are drawn in the order ~~in which they appear in the chm parameter~~ of the data series definition. <!--You can also create text markers on data points, which is covered in Data Point Markers.-->
+You can specify graphical markers for all or individual data points on a chart.
+If two or more markers occupy the same point, the markers are drawn in the order <!--in which they appear in the chm parameter--> of the data series definition. <!--You can also create text markers on data points, which is covered in Data Point Markers.-->

 You can combine shape markers with any other `chm` parameters using a pipe character (` | `) to separate the `chm` parameters.